GMichetti/MiBuSM/README.md

 SUBSYSTEMS=="usb", ATTRS{idVendor}=="0764", ATTRS{idProduct}=="0601", GROUP="users", MODE="0666"
 ```

-and replace the values ​​idVendor and idProduct you can find via the command `lsusb` command
+and replace the values ​​'idVendor' and 'idProduct' you can get via the `lsusb` command

 If if it still doesn't work: